-Mr. Gellerstedt, 63, has served as Chairman of the Board and Chief Executive Officer of Cousins Properties Incorporated (Cousins) since July 2017.
+Mr. Gellerstedt, 64, served as Chairman of the Board and Chief Executive Officer of Cousins Properties Incorporated (Cousins) from July 2017 until January 2019 and as Cousins' Executive Chairman of the Board from January 2019 until his retirement in April 2020.
 He previously served as President and Chief Executive Officer of Cousins from July 2009 to July 2017.
 Prior to this time, he held other roles at Cousins, including President and Chief Operating Officer, Executive Vice President and Chief Development Officer, and Senior Vice President and President of the Office/Multi-Family Division.
 Mr. Gellerstedt joined Cousins in 2005 following the acquisition of his firm, The Gellerstedt Group.
 He currently serves as a director of Georgia Power Co., a publicly held company, and previously served as a director of WestRock Company (formerly RockTenn Company) from 2000 to 2017.

-Mr. Gellerstedt's breadth and depth of experience running businesses and serving on boards of both privately held and publicly traded companies, as well as his significant knowledge in real estate development, construction, and project management, were all considered in connection with his nomination for reelection to the Board.
+Mr. Gellerstedt's breadth and depth of experience running businesses and serving on boards of both privately held and publicly traded companies, as well as his significant knowledge in real estate development, construction, and project management, were all considered in connection with his nomination for re-election to the Board.